The Legend of CVT: A Modeline into the Past

 , the corresponding wire would be normally held at a high voltage and only pulled to ground during a sync pulse (active-low).

-🔗 VSync pulse timing within a scanline
+VSync pulse timing within a scanline

 What's the exact time the vsync pulse begins and ends relative to scanlines' hsync pulses, and non-vblank scanlines' horizontal display/blanking periods?
 This turns out to be a surprisingly complex question.

 - The official HDMI 1.3 spec has a diagram of the video signal (page 72).
-Here, each scanline begins when hblank starts and ends when hactive ends (unlike X11 modelines where timings begin with active and end with blanking), and the vsync pulse begins and ends on scanline boundaries.
+In HDMI, each scanline begins when hblank starts and ends when hactive ends (unlike X11 modelines where timings begin with active and end with blanking), and the vsync pulse begins and ends on scanline boundaries.
 This means that the vsync signal starts and stops when the preceding hblank period starts, a partial line earlier than what the modeline indicates.

 - Note that you can't actually see hblank start when the vsync pulse starts or stops, because the vsync pulse is surrounded by vblank (unless you have vertical porches 0 scanlines tall), which is transmitted the same way as hblank.
 You can still calculate the time hblank would start without vblank, by adding multiples of htotal to previous hblank start times.